 Do we have the option of not spaying/neutering our puppy?

 For every article written on the concerns of early spay/neutering, there is one written that refutes those concerns.
 In my opinion, this is because the concerns are breed specific and were actually demonstrated in a 2014 UC Davis study.
 Early spay/neutering has been conducted on this breed since the 1980’s without significance.
 It certainly would be less costly and time consuming for us if we did not include it in our program.
-However, it is with the best interest of the breed as a whole and more specifically to our puppies, that we adhere to the early spay/neutering policy.
+However, for an added fee our vetraniarian can perform a vasectomy or an ovary sparing procedure if you understand and agree to having a pet that continues to have the sexual hormones.

 I live out of town.
 How important is it for me to attend family day?

 That is completely up to you and it will not affect the puppy allotment, however, it is our strong preference that you attend, particularly if you live in North Carolina!
 You need to see where your puppy has been raised and we need to feel confident that you are going to provide the love and care we are entrusting you to give the puppy we place in your arms.